TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "Remux Tier 01 - [CLICK TO EXPAND]"

+    - WiP
     - Groups doing remuxes with multiple sources (discs) mixing what's best.
+    - Groups doing remuxes with a groups from Remux Tier 01 or 02 and adding the best French Audio available.

 ??? example "JSON - [CLICK TO EXPAND]"